LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/reading/js-in-react/index.md

 ### Working with Props and JS
 //TODO: format as relref link

-If you recall from the [PREVIOUS CHAPTER](react-lsn1/reading/components/#functional-components), props are arguments passed to and between functions.
-We can use anything as a prop, since props are placeholders.
+Recall from the [PREVIOUS CHAPTER](react-lsn1/reading/components/#functional-components), `props` are arguments passed to and between functions.
+We can use anything as a `props`, since `props` are placeholders.

-We can use props to pass data between components.
+We can use `props` to pass data between components.

 {{% notice blue "Example: Props" "rocket" %}}
 ```react{linenos=table,hl_lines=[],linenostart=1}